1

 The perambulation group

-Depictions of early 19th century perambulations often show the perambulation being led by a beadle (a lay official of the parish or manor) and typically with a priest in attendance.
+Depictions of early 19th century perambulations often show the procession being led by a beadle (a lay official of the parish or manor) and typically with a priest in attendance.
 Sometimes they seem to have included a wide range of people, including children, and been quite chaotic affairs, others appear more formal with a list of dignitaries present.

 A beadle, carrying his staff: behind him two churchwardens lead a procession of orphans of the parish, the boys carrying wands to beat the bounds.
 Coloured aquatint by W. H. Pyne, 1805.
 Wellcome Collection.
 Source: Wellcome Collection.